Remedy AR System server group deployment

 Benefits of using a server group

-You get the following benefits when you deploy Remedy Action Request System (AR System) in a server group:
+The following are the benefits of deploying Remedy AR System in a server group:

 - Distribution of heavy user traffic across multiple AR System servers using a third-party load balancer.

-- Automatic server failover (if a server goes down the system seamlessly keeps running).
+- Automatic server failover.
+If a server becomes unavailable, the system seamlessly keeps running.

 - Ease of administration; it has only one database to manage and back up.

-- One server designated as an administrative server.
-(When the workflow and applications are handled on the administrative server, the changes are automatically propagated to other servers in the group.)
+- Capability of administering server settings across the entire group from a single console (Remedy Administration Console).
+When the workflow and applications are handled on the server that is designated as the administrative server, the changes are automatically propagated to other servers in the group.

 - Specific servers in the group can also be configured to handle reporting, reconciliation, and other tasks that can impact performance, freeing up the remaining servers in the group to handle user traffic.